 Sweet plant-based treats include moist chocolate brownies and a seasonal golden mylk chia pudding, made with coconut milk and yogurt, orange juice, honey, fall spices and topped with poached berries.

 The vegan section on this Vietnamese restaurant’s menu offers a variety of fresh and seasonal plates that even devout meat-eaters can get behind.
 If you’re seeking a classic vegetarian pho, look no further than the spicy vegan lemongrass noodle soup, with mixed veggies, rice noodles and soft, fried tofu in a spicy lemongrass broth.

 The vegan spring rolls are a refreshing starter, made with tofu, lettuce, beansprouts, vermicelli noodles and mint wrapped in rice paper and served with peanut sauce.
 Curry tofu with mixed veggies is a spicy winner, and the simmer fried eggplant and green beans with Thai basil in vegan oyster sauce brims with garlicky, umami flavor.

 Wild Goat Bistro

-Favorite plant-based dishes include the Quinoa Sweet Potato Cakes that recreate the comforting crunchy texture of crab cakes, topped with a Brussels sprouts slaw and served with lemon tahini, roasted red peppers and a creamy cashew sauce.
-Then there’s the wholesome vegan Shepherd’s Pie with roasted Italian fennel pollen sausage to accompany the traditional English peas, carrots and mushrooms and the dreamy mashed potato whip.
-After dinner, treat your inner child to a healthier twist on a classic campfire treat: The decadent, gluten-free Chocolate S’mores Tart with sweet toasted vegan marshmallows laced in a caramel glaze.
+The vegan Quinoa Sweet Potato Cakes are a mock-crab cake favorite, topped with Brussels sprouts slaw and lemon tahini and served with roasted red pepper and creamy cashew sauces.
+The Shepherd’s Pie is also vegan, with roasted Italian fennel pollen sausage to accompany the traditional English peas, carrots and mushrooms and the dreamy mashed potato whip.

 The Taste of Tea